chARpack/chARpack.github.io/src/routes/development/01-implementation/02-testing.md

 ## Tool tip functionalities

 ### Copy
-The copy function should create a duplicate of the current selected molecule slightly above it.
+The copy function should create a duplicate of the currently selected molecule slightly above it.

 ### Scale
 Pressing the scale button should create a scaling slider which can be used to scale the molecule up or down.

 ### Freeze
-This button should the molecule/atom in a frozen state, meaning it cannot be moved or otherwise manipulated.
+This button should put the molecule/atom in a frozen state, meaning it cannot be moved or otherwise manipulated.
 The indicator on the button should change color when pressed.
 The atoms in the molecule should also gain a different texture when frozen and return to their normal state when unfrozen.